Yale School of Medicine Certificate in Global Medicine

 - REQUIREMENT 3: International Clinical Experience

 - Participate in at least one international or cultural clinical experience during the 3rd, 4th, or 5th year.
 Possible electives include, but are not limited to, those offered by the Office of International Medical Student Education.
 All electives must be approved for inclusion by Dr. Rohrbaugh beforehand.
-Upon completion of the elective, provide a 4-5 page reflection paper on your experience in global health for inclusion in your portfolio.
+Upon completion of the elective, provide a 1-2 page summary paper on your experience in global health for inclusion in your portfolio.
 This may be the same paper that you are required to complete for the rotation.collapse

 - REQUIREMENT 4: Language/Culture Appreciation